jofas/map_macro/README.md

 };
 ```

-That is it.
+That's it.
-Looks nearly as neat as the python version with the added benefit
+Looks nearly as neat as the python version, with the added benefit
-that `hello` is not mutable after we have created it.
+that `hello` is not mutable after we created it.

 The `map!` macro is powerful enough to create maps from non-static
-keys and values as well, you are not limited to literals.
+keys and values as well, you are not limited to literals:
-You can create a map like this:

 ```rust
 use map_macro::map;